Learn about Cloud Data Sense

 How scans work

-After you enable Cloud Data Sense and select the volumes, buckets, database schemas, or OneDrive or SharePoint user data you want to scan, it immediately starts scanning the data to identify personal and sensitive data.
-It maps your organizational data, categorizes each file, and identifies and extracts entities and predefined patterns in the data.
+After you enable BlueXP classification and select the repositories that you want to scan (these are the volumes, database schemas, or other user data), it immediately starts scanning the data to identify personal and sensitive data.
+You should focus on scanning live production data in most cases instead of backups, mirrors, or DR sites.
+Then BlueXP classification maps your organizational data, categorizes each file, and identifies and extracts entities and predefined patterns in the data.
 The result of the scan is an index of personal information, sensitive personal information, data categories, and file types.

-After the initial scan, Data Sense continuously scans your data to detect incremental changes (this is why it’s important to keep the instance running).
+After the initial scan, BlueXP classification continuously scans your data in a round-robin fashion to detect incremental changes (this is why it's important to keep the instance running).

-You can enable and disable scans at the volume level, at the bucket level, at the database schema level, at the OneDrive user level, and at the SharePoint site level.
+You can enable and disable scans at the volume level or at the database schema level.

 What’s the difference between Mapping and Classification scans

-Cloud Data Sense enables you to run a general "mapping" scan on selected working environments and data sources.
+BlueXP classification enables you to run a general "mapping" scan on selected data sources.
 Mapping provides only a high-level overview of your data, whereas Classification provides deep-level scanning of your data.
 Mapping can be done on your data sources very quickly because it does not access files to see the data inside.

 Many users like this functionality because they want to quickly scan their data to identify the data sources that require more research - and then they can enable classification scans only on those required data sources or volumes.